hbleao/hbleao/README.md

 #### About me

-- 🌏  I'm From Porto Alegre / RS
+- 🌏  I'm from Porto Alegre / RS
 - 🧑🏻‍💻  Frontend developer at [Softvaro](https://softvaro.com.br/)
 - 👩🏻  Married
-- 😺  I have a cat
+- 😺  I have a cat (Bolota)

 Reach out me